Democrats await Nevada election result that could seal their U.S. Senate majority | Politics

 A Democratic victory in Georgia next month would then give the party outright majority control of a 51-49 Senate.
 A Democratic loss in Georgia and a win in Nevada would still put Democrats in charge of a 50-50 Senate, as Democratic Vice President Kamala Harris can break tie votes.
 The Senate currently is split 50-50 between Democrats and Republicans.
 The newly-elected Senate will be sworn in on Jan.
 3.

+The processing of ballots in Clark County, Nevada, which encompasses Las Vegas and is heavily Democratic, was advancing with over 22,000 additional votes possibly counted by late on Saturday, said Joe Gloria, the county registrar.
+Such a large new number of votes in the statewide tally opened the possibility that this Senate race could be decided by late on Saturday.

-With nearly 97% of the vote counted in the Nevada Senate race, Laxalt was leading by around 800 votes.
+As of this morning, with nearly 97% of the vote counted in the Nevada Senate race, Laxalt was leading by around 800 votes.
 However, uncounted votes from Cortez Masto strongholds could vault her to victory.
-Suspense over control of the Senate came as it also was still unknown which party will hold the majority in the U.S. House of Representatives for the next two years.
-Republicans continued to have an edge, but returns were still flowing in for several races, including many in liberal-leaning California.
+At a press conference, Gloria was asked whether his office had received any complaints of fraud or other irregularities from either campaign.
+"We haven't heard anything from any campaign related to fraud or questioning" of the process or results so far, he responded.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)